-Svetlana Pizzati serves as the Program Officer for the New Orleans Citizen Diplomacy Council, a position which she has held since August 2016.
-Previously Svetlana assisted the NOCDC as Projects Assistant through a busy period of 2015, and served as an intern in 2013 during which time she completed 120 hours for the Council.
+Svetlana Pizzati serves as the IVLP Program Manager for the New Orleans Citizen Diplomacy Council.
+Previously Svetlana worked on the IVLP projects as Program Officer, a position which she has held since 2016 and assisted the NOCDC as Projects Assistant through a busy period of 2015, and served as an intern in 2013 during which time she completed 120 hours for the Council.

 A native of Russia, Svetlana has proudly called New Orleans her home since 2006.
 She graduated Cum Laude from the University of New Orleans in 2014 with a degree in International Studies with a concentration in Diplomacy and International Organizations and a minor in Spanish.
 She is multilingual in Russian, English and Spanish.
 Svetlana also studied in Russia and has completed four years of courses in Translation and Translation Studies in English and German.
 In 2019 Svetlana volunteered with the English Opens Doors Program of the Ministry of Education of Chile and the United Nations Development Programme-Chile where she was assigned to Escuela Adelaida La Fetra, a public primary school in Huechuraba, a socially vulnerable inner-city sector of the Metropolitan Region of Chile.
 During her time collaborating with the English Opens Doors Program, Svetlana worked to develop the listening and speaking abilities (in the English language) of approximately 275 underserved public-school students, who generally have little to no contact with the spoken English language outside of their time with volunteers.
 Additionally, she was responsible for aiding her Chilean head teacher in pedagogical planning, organizing extra-curricular English related activities in her community, and participating in multiple initiatives and activities of the English Opens Doors Program, all of which seek to enrich and enhance the English language learning process at the local level.
 Outside of the NOCDC, Svetlana is a traveler and a dreamer – her ultimate dream is to travel to every country on the world map.